 Remember that the safest bassinet for your baby is a bare one.
 Other than the blanket they’re swaddled in, and possibly a pacifier, your baby does not need any extras in their crib.
 Loose blankets, extra pillows, and even stuffed animals can all pose suffocation risks.

 If your baby likes to sleep on their stomach, or are suffering from acid reflux, you might be tempted to use a sleep positioner — a device that either keeps your baby sleeping on their back or at an angle as they sleep.

-If you want to help your baby to sleep at an angle in order to help with reflux, try propping their mattress up by placing a positioner, towels, or even blankets under the mattress.
+If you want to help your baby to sleep at an angle to help with reflux, try propping their mattress up by placing a positioner, towels, or even blankets under the mattress.
 This keeps them from being a suffocation risk.

 It’s important your baby gets an adequate amount of sleep to help them grow and develop — but you need sleep too!
-That’s why sleeping in the bassinet is the safest and best option for the both of you.
+That’s why sleeping in the bassinet is the safest and best option for both of you.